 How to Design a Food Garden

-Find out everything you need to know about designing a vegie garden for your backyard
+Find out everything you need to know about designing a veggie garden for your backyard this spring.

 Designing the Food Plant Areas

 If you’ve decided that a vegie patch will be perfect in your outdoor area, it’s a good idea to work out where you want certain foods to be.
 “When designing the food plant areas, walk through your garden and work out where you would like certain crops to be, for example parsley or basil close to the back door and fruit trees out the back,” says Chris Williams, an expert in landscape ecology and anthropology who has a successful vegetable garden of his own.

 Steve Bately, of Sydney Organic Gardens, says it’s a good idea to start in a small area close to the kitchen (for easy access) and expand from there.
 “Read about permaculture, attend workshops, share ideas and food with neighbours and join a local community garden,” suggests Steve.

 Most vegies need at least six to eight hours of sunlight every day, so you need to choose a spot to suit.
 “Don’t despair if there are lots of shadows in winter, as in summer there will be stacks more light and warmth around,” says Chris.
 “Walk around your garden on sunny days in all seasons — really get to understand how the sun’s position in the sky varies throughout the year.”

 If you have any existing trees in your garden that you’d like to keep, remember that planting near these can have an effect on how well the plants will grow.
 Not only could the tree have a big canopy that will cover any plants beneath it, but it may have deep root systems that travel even further than the canopy extends.
 “If you have to grow crops near big trees, use raised planter boxes,” advises Chris.